 Eurosystem counterparties may use eligible assets on a cross-border basis, i.e. they may obtain funds from the national central bank of the Member State in which they are established by making use of assets located in another Member State.
-Underlying assets may be used on a cross-border basis in the settlement of all types of operations in which the Eurosystem provides liquidity against eligible assets.
-A mechanism has been developed by the national central banks (and by the ECB) to ensure that all eligible assets may be used on a cross-border basis.
-This is the correspondent central banking model (CCBM), under which national central banks act as custodians ('correspondents') for each other (and for the ECB) in respect of assets accepted in their local depository or settlement system.
-The model may be used for all eligible assets.
-Specific solutions may be used for non-marketable assets or tier-two assets with restricted liquidity and special features which cannot be transferred through an SSS (61).
-The CCBM may be used to collateralise all kinds of Eurosystem credit operations (62).
-In addition to the CCBM, eligible links between SSSs can be used for the cross-border transfer of securities (63).
+Underlying assets must be usable on a cross-border basis in the whole euro area for the settlement of all types of operations in which the Eurosystem provides liquidity against eligible assets.

+A mechanism has been developed by the national central banks (and by the ECB) to ensure that all eligible assets issued/deposited in the euro area may be used on a cross-border basis.
+This is the correspondent central banking model (CCBM), under which national central banks act as custodians ("correspondents") for each other (and for the ECB) in respect of assets accepted in their local depository or settlement system.
+Specific solutions may be used for non-marketable assets or tier two assets with restricted liquidity and special features which cannot be transferred through an SSS (66).
+The CCBM may be used to collateralise all kinds of Eurosystem credit operations.
+In addition to the CCBM, eligible links between SSSs can be used for the cross-border transfer of securities (67).